ASIA

 Indian Women

 This image is now 38 years old.
 The notes from those days are gone, hence I am thinking this may well have been taken in Nepal.
-Either country remain a people photographer paradise.
+Either country remains a people photographer paradise.

 Nagano, Japan